chai86/Alto-1/README.md

 You may use our service through third-party sites.
 For example, you may watch a video that is embedded on a third-party site or use one of our apps on a third-party platform.
 This Privacy Policy covers our apps and video players, but does not cover any third-party site or any third-party video player.

-14. International Data Transfers and Certain User Rights 14.1 Location of Data
+14. International Data Transfers and Certain User Rights
-Vimeo is based in the United States.
-We provide services globally using computer systems, servers, and databases located in the U.S. and other countries.
-When you use our services from outside of the U.S., your information may be transferred to and processed in the U.S..
-Please note that U.S. data and privacy laws may not be as comprehensive as those in your country.
-Residents of certain countries may be subject to additional protections as set forth in Sections 14.2 and 14.3 below.

-14.2 GDPR (EEA Users)
+14.1 GDPR (EEA Users)
-This Section 14.2 applies only to natural persons residing in the European Economic Area (for the purpose of this section only, "you" or "your" shall be limited accordingly).
-It is Vimeo's policy to comply with the EU's General Data Protection Regulation (GDPR).
-In accordance with the GDPR, we may transfer your personal information from your home country to the U.S. (or other countries) based upon the following legal bases:
+This Section 14.1 applies only to natural persons residing in the European Economic Area (for the purpose of this section only, "you" or "your" shall be limited accordingly).
+It is Alto's policy to comply with the EU's General Data Protection Regulation (GDPR).
+In accordance with the GDPR, we may transfer your personal information from your home country to the UK. (or other countries) based upon the following legal bases:

-  Legitimate business interests: We could not provide our services or comply with our legal obligations without transferring your personal information to the U.S.
+  Legitimate business interests: We could not provide our services or comply with our legal obligations without transferring your personal information to the UK.
   Our use of Standard Contractual Clauses (also known as "Model Clauses") where appropriate.
-  Our certification and adherence to the EU-U.S. and Swiss-U.S. Privacy Shield frameworks, as described further below.

 You have the right to: opt out of non-essential cookies (see our Cookie Policy); access, correct, delete, restrict, or object to our use of your personal information; be forgotten; port your data; and withdraw consents.
 We enable exercise of these rights primarily through our services (which we reserve the right to modify).
 For example, we allow users to change their information, download their videos, and close their accounts.
 We also fulfil our obligations in response to direct requests.
 We will endeavor to process requests within one month.
 Please note that we may not be able to comply with requests to the extent that they would cause us to violate any law or infringe any other person's rights.
 We reserve the right to request appropriate identification.
 We will process requests free of charge unless they would impose an unreasonable cost on us.

 If you have a request, complaint or inquiry, please contact our Data Protection Officer at the address listed in Section 15.
 We are committed to working with you to obtain a fair resolution of any issue.
 You also have the right to file a complaint with the supervisory data protection authority of your jurisdiction.

-14.3 Privacy Shield (EEA, UK and Swiss Users)
-This Section 14.3 applies only to natural persons residing in the European Economic Area (EEA), the United Kingdom and Switzerland (for the purpose of this section only, "you" or "your" shall be limited accordingly).
-Vimeo complies with the EU-U.S. Privacy Shield Framework and Swiss-U.S. Privacy Shield Framework (collectively, "Privacy Shield") as established by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the EEA, the United Kingdom and/or Switzerland, as applicable, to the U.S.

-Vimeo adheres to the Privacy Shield principles of notice, choice, onward transfer, security, data integrity, access, and enforcement (the "Privacy Shield Principles").
-Vimeo has established policies and procedures to ensure compliance with the Privacy Shield Principles and will conduct an annual internal assessment to ensure such compliance.
-If there is any conflict between the terms of this Privacy Policy and the Privacy Shield Principles, the Privacy Shield Principles shall govern.

-Vimeo has certified to the U.S. Department of Commerce that it adheres to the Privacy Shield Principles.
-To learn more about the Privacy Shield program, and to view Vimeo's certification, please visit https://www.privacyshield.gov.
-By making this certification, Vimeo is subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission (FTC).

-Where Vimeo has transferred personal information of EEA, UK or Swiss residents to third parties, Vimeo shall be liable if those third parties do not process personal information in compliance with the Privacy Shield Principles.
-This shall not be the case where Vimeo establishes that it is not responsible for the damage caused by the third party.

-In accordance with Privacy Shield Principles, Vimeo commits to resolve complaints about our collection or use of your personal information.
-If you have inquiries or complaints regarding our Privacy Shield policy, you should first contact Vimeo at the address listed in Section 15.
-If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please contact our independent recourse mechanism provider, JAMS, at https://www.jamsadr.com/eu-us-privacy-shield, to file a complaint.
-JAMS' services are provided at no cost to you.

-If you have an unresolved complaint after contacting both Vimeo and JAMS, you may elect to arbitrate your Privacy Shield claims against Vimeo pursuant to Annex I of the Privacy Shield Principles, which provides for binding arbitration administered by the American Arbitration Association.
-Such arbitration will be binding upon you and Vimeo.

 15. How to Contact Us
 For any questions, inquiries, or complaints relating to your privacy, please contact us at:

-Vimeo, Inc.
-Attention: Data Protection Officer
-555 West 18th Street
-New York, New York 10011
-Privacy@vimeo.com
+Alto Inc
+AppAltoInfo@gmail.com